 The successful candidate will have the following minimum qualifications:

-- Five years or more of relevant experience in planning and facilitation.
+- Five years or more of relevant experience in strategic planning and facilitation.

 - Knowledge of and ability to apply strategic planning concepts, frameworks, and processes to develop innovative, tailored solutions for various clients.